-If you are disabled, you will receive from the plan and other sources a combined benefit equal to 65% of your pay.
+If you are disabled, you will receive from the plan and other sources a combined benefit equal to 65% of your pay from the plan and other sources.
 The maximum benefit from all sources combined is \$8,000 per month.